Complaints Procedure

 The Organization adopts the following internal procedure to ensure and guarantee:

-• a rapid and timely handling of complaints received;
+• rapid and timely handling of complaints received;

-• the univocal attitude of the professionals, of the various local units involved in the provision of the services which are the subject of the complaint;
+• the univocal attitude of the professionals of the various local units involved in the provision of the services that are the subject of the complaint;

 • compliance with the indications of the best quality rules.

-The procedure is based on the principles of accessibility to make it easy for the Customer to access the procedure, of timeliness to ensure a rapid response to the complaint, of clarity in the responses to be addressed to those who have forwarded the complaints, of traceability, of transparency, of correctness, of objectivity, of free of charge, and of confidentiality.
+The process is based on the principles of accessibility to make it easy for the Customer to access the procedure, timeliness to ensure a rapid response to complaints, clarity in responses to those who have submitted complaints, traceability, transparency, fairness, objectivity, free of charge, and confidentiality.

 Art.
 2 Definitions